Pool and Lane Objects

 Configuration Panel Settings

-An element name is a human-readable reference for a Process element.
-Process Modeler automatically assigns the name of a Process element with its element type.
-However, an element's name can be changed.
+An object name is a human-readable reference for a Process object.
+Process Modeler automatically assigns the name of a Process object with its object type.
+However, an object's name can be changed.

-Follow these steps to edit the name for a Pool element:
+Follow these steps to edit the name for a Pool object:

-1. Select the Pool element from the Process model in which to edit its name.
+1. Select the Pool object from the Process model in which to edit its name.

 2. Ensure that the Configuration panel displays.
 If not, show it.
 The Name setting displays.
 This is a required setting.

-3. In the Name setting, edit the selected element's name and then press Enter.
+3. In the Name setting, edit the selected object's name and then press Enter.

 Documentation Panel Settings